 I covered these in more detail in my previous post on anti-anxiety meds.
-The choice of benzo will depend on whether you want it more for getting to sleep or staying asleep (i.e. shorter or longer acting).
+The choice of benzo will depend on whether you want it more for getting to sleep or staying asleep (i.e. shorter or longer-acting).
 I’ve found clonazepam, which is long-acting, to be helpful in the past when I was having problems with waking up early.

 Tricyclic antidepressants like amitriptyline are quite sedating, as is mirtazapine.
 Interestingly enough, mirtazapine is most sedating at lower doses, and at higher doses becomes more activating.
-For me the sweet spot seems to be at 30mg.
-Antipsychotics that affect H1 receptors may also be used for sleep, such as methotrimeprazine and quetiapine.
-Quetiapine extended release can be useful if early morning awakening is a problem.
+For me, the sweet spot seems to be at 30mg.
+Antipsychotics affecting H1 receptors may also be used for sleep, such as methotrimeprazine and quetiapine.
+The extended-release formulation of quetiapine can be useful if early morning awakening is a problem.

 Gabapentin is an option but not necessarily the most effective one.
 It would tend to be most appropriate for someone who would also benefit from its other therapeutic effects, e.g. for neuropathic pain or anxiety.

-Prazosin isn’t a sleep medication per se; however, for people with PTSD it can help tone down nightmares and thus improve sleep.
+Prazosin isn’t a sleep medication per se; however, for people with PTSD, it can help tone down nightmares and thus improve sleep.
 It blocks alpha-1 adrenergic receptors, slowing down some of the sympathetic nervous system fight-or-flight-related activity.

-Melatonin is a hormone that is naturally produced by the pineal gland in the brain, and it’s involved in regulating the Circadian rhythm, i.e. sleep-wake cycle.
-For some people melatonin supplements work well, such as people whose circadian rhythm gets disrupted by things like shift work.
+The pineal gland in the brain naturally produces the hormone melatonin, which regulates the circadian rhythm, i.e. sleep-wake cycle.
+For some people, melatonin supplements work well, such as people whose circadian rhythm gets disrupted by things like shift work.
 For other people, taking melatonin doesn’t do much of anything; I happen to fall into this category.

 This is a herbal product that may have some sort of activity at GABA receptors, although it’s not clear what exactly this is.
 There isn’t a lot of evidence to back up its effectiveness, but it’s worth being aware of as a non-drug option.
 I’ve tried it and personally didn’t find it helpful.